 - Native Embedded Agent Experience

 Compared to simulating user behavior, Google chooses to directly embed Agent functionality into tools like Workspace, forming "micro-Agent" chains.
 For example, extracting email content in Gmail to generate schedules, or linking Sheets with BigQuery for data analysis.
-This approach improves stability and efficiency, suitable for enterprise users' daily workflows.
+This method improves stability and efficiency, suitable for enterprise users' daily workflows.

-- Leveraging Cloud Ecosystem for Cost Pressure
+- Leveraging Cloud Ecosystem for Cost Offensives

 Behind the Route Divergence Lies Different Perceptions of the "Agent" Essence

-- OpenAI views Agent as an extension of the "general execution model," focusing on how the model actively operates interfaces to complete tasks, adapting to current interaction methods by making the model mimic human behavior;
+- OpenAI views Agent as an extension of the "general execution model," focusing on how the model actively operates interfaces to complete tasks, adapting to current interaction methods by making the model imitate human behavior;

-And Manus follows OpenAI's visual route, using KV-cache and file system compression to reduce costs and improve hit rates, essentially still engineering optimization wrapped around AI.
+And Manus took OpenAI's visual route, using KV-cache and file system compression to reduce costs and improve hit rates, essentially still engineering optimization wrapped around AI.
 But isn't this exactly what OpenAI can do and is doing?

 The Manus case exposes the fatal weaknesses of general Agent startups: